 For more detailed instructions:

 Google support link for deploying google optimize using gtag.js

 - For conversion tracking, you need to add your AdWords id in gtag(‘config’,’Adwords Id’)

 - If there is already gtag snippet exists on your page then put gtag(‘config’,’Adwords Id’) after gtag(‘config’,’GA_Tracking_Id’)

-In analytics.js, one who wants to send client id in custom dimension have to follow some steps instead of that gtag.js gives one step solution.
+In analytics.js, one who wants to send a client id in a custom dimension has to follow some steps instead of that gtag.js gives one step solution.

-As of now gtag.js is in beta and it will be rolled out in the near future, complete with all features which are yet not available.
-Even though, it provides many features, sending data to multiple UA Tracking Id is one of my favorites.
+As of now, gtag.js is in beta and it will be rolled out in the near future, complete with all features which are yet not available.
+Even though, it provides many features, sending data to multiple UA Tracking IDs is one of my favorites.

 Using gtag.js is simple as well as beneficial since it lets us use the latest tracking features.
 Have you had the chance to know gtag.js yet?
 If yes, we would love to know your opinion on it, and in case of any queries too, please leave a comment and tell us about it.